panva/jose/docs/jwe/general/encrypt/classes/GeneralEncrypt.md

 ▸ **new GeneralEncrypt**(`plaintext`): `GeneralEncrypt`

-Creates a General JWE encryptor.
+Creates an encryptor for general JWE JSON Serialization.

 #### Parameters